bencheatham/pomodoro-timer/README.md

 # Pomodoro Timer with Todos

+A live demo version can be found at https://pomodor-timer.firebaseapp.com/

 # Overview
 This pomodoro timer will follows the classic pattern of 4 rounds of 25 minutes with a 3-5 minute break and then after 4 rounds a